psychemedia/island-storynotes/carus-wilson/25-pittis-libel.md

 I cannot delay a moment in relieving the wounded feelings which must necessarily hasve been created if you supposed that I intended to make the slighitest reference, directly or indirectly in any part either of the tract or letter, to yourself or any other magistrate of the town of Newport.

-"The passage you refer to was entirely taken fromn a letter sent me from Bristol, from a party wholly unacquainted with Newport, as a comment upon my endeavours to show where the root of the evil too often lies, and was wholly of a general character and irrespective of any particular locality.
+"The passage you refer to was entirely taken from a letter sent me from Bristol, from a party wholly unacquainted with Newport, as a comment upon my endeavours to show where the root of the evil too often lies, and was wholly of a general character and irrespective of any particular locality.
 I particularly regret that any one should have supposed the passage to refer to yourself, as I had always heard and thought of you with the greatest respect.
 "I am, Sir, your's faithfully,
 Wm.
 CARUS WILSON.